 If the cancer causes pain, it is usually a diffuse belt-like pain around the upper abdomen.
 Depending on the position of the tumour, jaundice may occur, albeit without any pain.
 This makes the skin and eyes appear yellow and is frequently the first sign of pancreatic cancer.
 However, in such cases the cancer is usually already quite advanced.

 A range of medical imaging procedures is used to diagnose pancreatic carcinoma:

 They include radiological and endoscopic examinations.

 Ultrasound examinations, computed tomography (CT) or magnetic resonance imaging (MRI) generate images of the pancreas and other organs in the upper abdominal area.
-A gastroscopy can be performed to examine the pancreatic ducts.

 The main form of treatment for pancreatic cancer is surgical removal of the tumour.
 Given that pancreatic cancer is usually only discovered at an advanced stage, it is often necessary to remove not only the pancreas but also the duodenum, the gallbladder and a section of the bile ducts.
 More information about this operation is available in the pancreas surgery section.

 To improve the chances of successful surgery, such operations are usually followed by chemotherapy and sometimes by radiotherapy.
 Chemotherapy interferes with the metabolism of cancerous cells, which inhibits their growth or kills them off altogether.
 During radiotherapy, the atoms and molecules of the tumour cells are modified (ionised).
 This therapy may also kill them off.